 A small jaw or a jaw that is farther back than normal

-Snoring also appears to run in families.
+Snoring frequently occurs in families.

 People without warning signs are unlikely to need testing and may wish to try general measures to help reduce snoring before they call a doctor.
 If these measures are unsuccessful and snoring is very bothersome to their bed partner, people should see their doctor.